hezd1/OP5ServiceImportCSV/README.md

 # OP5ServiceImportCSV
-A script to add services from csv file to host already configured in OP5.
+A script to add services from csv file to host(s) already configured in OP5.